Sejo Sexon

-Davor Sučić (/sh/; born June 7, 1961), better known by his stage name Sejo Sexon, is a Bosnian rock and roll musician, film score composer, actor and television director.
-He is most notably the bandleader and a co-founder of the rock group Zabranjeno Pušenje, contributing on all Zabranjeno Pušenje releases.
-He was one of the founders of the New Primitivism movement in his hometown Sarajevo.
-As an actor, he has been featured in the Top lista nadrealista.
+Davor Sučić (/sh/; born 7 June 1961), better known by his stage name Sejo Sexon, is a Bosnian rock and roll musician, film score composer, actor and television director.
+He is the leader and co-founder of Zabranjeno Pušenje, contributing on all of its releases.
+Sejo Sexon was one of the founders of the New Primitivism movement in his hometown Sarajevo.
+As an actor, he has been featured in Top lista nadrealista.

 Music career

 1980–1990

 Sejo Sexon started playing the guitar at the age of 12.
 In 1978, he formed a rock band named Pseudo Blues Band with Nenad Janković, a singer and keyboardist who was his neighbor in Sarajevo at the time.
 The band worked on recording psychedelic compositions in home production and did not have live performances or official releases.
 In 1980, they invited Zenit Đozić to the band and renamed it to the Pseudo Blues Band Zabranjeno pušenje.
-Nenad Janković's younger brother, Dražen, was in the band too.

 Initially using the pseudonym Elvis J. Spahović, Sejo Sexon was one of the founders of the New Primitivism movement in Sarajevo.
 In 1981, while most of the band members went off to compulsory military service, Dražen Janković and Sejo Sexon met with Elvis J. Kurtović and they formed the band Elvis J. Kurtović & His Meteors.
-Additionally, the band expanded by adding Dražen Ričl and Radomir "Hare" Gavrilović.
-Originally formed as an optional mingle, their first performance was in the fall of 1981.
-The band soon gets the status of a cult band whose success exceeds notability of their primary bands.
-Later, Sejo Sexon and Elvis J. Kurtović wrote all songs for their debut album Mitovi i legende o kralju Elvisu (Myths and Legends about the king Elvis), released through RTV Ljubljana in 1984.
-During this time, Sejo Sexon also worked on the first songs for Zabranjeno Pušenje.
-Their first recording, "Penzioneri na more idu zimi" (Retirees go to the seaside in the winter), was made for Radio Sarajevo in early 1981.
-In 1982, Sexon left Elvis J. Kurtović & His Meteors.
+The band also expanded by adding Dražen Ričl and Radomir "Hare" Gavrilović.
+Originally formed as an optional mingle, their first performance occurred in fall 1981.
+They soon gets the status of a cult band whose success exceeds notability of their primary bands.